Porsche Cayenne: Mechanical issues

-The Porsche Cayenne is known for some mechanical issues.
-This includes the failure of the center drive shaft carrier bearing.
-Cayenne engines using Lokasil or Alusil engine blocks, with exception of the VW-based VR6 six-cylinder engine which has a cast iron block, can suffer from cylinder bore scoring as well.
-Early V8 Cayenne models came equipped with plastic coolant pipes that would crack and fail, possibly causing the engine to overheat.
-Subsequent Cayenne S and Turbo engines were fitted with upgraded aluminum coolant pipes to rectify this issue.
-92A Cayenne models except Hybrid and V6 Diesel suffer with transfer case problems, and Porsche issued a 10-year warranty on pre-facelift 92A (2011–2014) and a 7-year warranty on post-facelift 92A (2015–2018) models, both with unlimited mileage.
+The Porsche Cayenne is known for certain mechanical issues.
+These include failure of the centre driveshaft carrier bearing on the first generation.
+Cayenne engines using Lokasil-coated engine blocks (4.5 V8s) can suffer from cylinder bore scoring.
+Early V8 Cayenne models were equipped with plastic coolant pipes that could crack and fail, potentially causing the engine to overheat.
+Subsequent Cayenne S and Turbo engines were fitted with aluminium coolant pipes to address this issue.
+92A Cayenne models, with the exception of the Hybrid and V6 Diesel, can suffer from transfer case problems, and Porsche issued a 10-year warranty on pre-facelift 92A models (2011–2014) and a 7-year warranty on post-facelift 92A models (2015–2018), both with unlimited mileage.